thiagovmdon/EStreams/data/concatenation_new_basins/new_files/readme.txt

 Files:
-- Attributes to be concatenated.
+- Attributes from the new basins to be concatenated.